By Mike Sherman

 9. If you camp and hike often in the boonies, consider taking a personal safety alert device.

 10. Let family/friends know where you are headed and for how long, especially if you will be without cell service.

 I have also learned the hard way to follow a written list of procedures for breaking down camp.
 While I learned a lot as a Boy Scout, I have also learned that managing an RV has many added responsibilities.
 Making mistakes can factor into safety and security issues.

 If you have suggestions, please help us promote safety for everyone, and thank you for your time in doing so.

 Note: We know what we discuss in this column may be controversial.
 While we invite your polite, constructive comments, inflammatory remarks will be immediately deleted.

 Mike Sherman is a retired street cop and investigator with 30+ years of RV experience as a traveler, camp host and all-around advocate for the joys of living on the road.
 His articles are for general discussion purposes only – you should always consult your local authorities or legal counsel for specific answers if necessary.
-Write him at [email protected] if you have questions, or leave a comment below.

 Read more RVer Safety articles here.